 Yoga Breathing Techniques for Relaxation

 When it has been a busy, challenging time it can be hard to calm a buzzing mind and sleep as soundly as the whippet.
-At times like this when I am seeking techniques to help manage anxiety, I find yoga breathing techniques really helpful to slow thoughts and promote relaxation and sleep.
+There are so many physical and mental benefits of yoga and it is a hugely positive activity to include in your regular exercise routine.
+Perhaps you enjoy taking a yoga retreat or a regular class?
+At times when I am seeking techniques to help manage anxiety, I find yoga breathing techniques really helpful to slow thoughts and promote relaxation and sleep.
 Here are my favourites which have acquired through various yoga and mindfulness classes:

 For all of these breathing exercises try to be in a comfortable sitting or laying position, wearing comfortable clothing and with minimal distraction.